Supervising a Student Employee

 - Payroll and Authorization: Noel Volpi, Payroll Office, 802-440-4362

-- For a list of detailed instructions on how to fill out Payroll Authorization Forms and weekly timesheets, please contact Noel Volpi, 802-440-4362
+- For a list of detailed instructions on how to fill out weekly timesheets, please contact Noel Volpi, 802-440-4362

 Budgeting a position

 - When budgeting for a student worker, here are the important considerations to keep in mind.
 Funds for student employment positions are paid through approved departmental budgets.
 Student workers fall into one of two categories—Federal Work Study (FWS) or Regular Pay—each of which have a different effect on a department’s bottom line.
-Students who receive a FWS award as part of their financial aid package are eligible to have 50% of their earnings paid for by federal funds up to the amount of their FWS award.
+Students who receive a FWS award as part of their financial aid package are eligible to have 50% of their earnings paid for by federal funds up to the amount of their FWS award (usually $1,150 per term across all jobs the student holds).
 As such, positions for FWS students should generally be budgeted at 50% the cost of the position’s hourly rate of pay.
-Positions for Regular Pay students should be budgeted for at the full hourly rate of pay as federal dollars do not subsidize their earnings.
-The hourly rate of pay is the same for all campus student positions and is currently set at $10.00.
-This rate will increase in the future to reflect any further changes in the minimum wage standard set by the federal government and/or the State of Vermont.
+Positions for Regular Pay students (international students with work awards and all students without work awards) should be budgeted for at the full hourly rate of pay as federal dollars do not subsidize their earnings.

 - Departments can also hire students to work over FWT and the summer.
-Since both periods are not federally recognized terms, all student workers hired during this time should be budgeted at the position’s full hourly rate.
-Students can work up to 40 hours/week during these periods.
+Since both periods are not federally recognized terms and are ineligible for FWS, all student workers hired during this time should be budgeted at the position’s full hourly rate, and earnings do not count against their FWS allotments.

 Creating a new position

 - All new student positions need to be approved by the department head.
-The department should complete the New Position Form.
-After submission it will be delivered to the Business Office for budget approval verification and processing.
+The department should follow the instructions under "Advertising a position" below to submit the job to the Job Listing Request Form.
+When it is approved, it will be added to the TimesheetX payroll as well.

 Advertising a position

-- Once an advertised position has been filled contact OSE to remove the posting from WorkLink.
+- Once an advertised position has been filled, contact Student Employment to remove the posting from Handshake or visit the listing and hit "Expire Posting" to remove it from student view.

 First-year student positions